 This unintended phenomenon allowed callers placed on hold to hear music instead of silence or static.

-Music on hold became widely popular and nearly mandatory for customer service during the 1980s and 1990s.
+On hold telephone music became widely popular and nearly mandatory for customer service during the 1980s and 1990s.

 This period marked a significant shift in the way businesses approached client interactions, driven by several factors.